 - an update on NIH’s interest in diversity,

-- guidance and information for NIH applicants and recipients of NIH funding in response to the COVID-19 pandemic and NIAMS guidance for new COVID-19 research and supplemental funding,
+- guidance and information for NIH applicants and recipients of NIH funding in response to the COVID-19 pandemic,

 - a K Award policy update on concurrent support from a mentored K Award and research grant,